jeffskinnerbox/networking-lab/README.md

 (e.g. Private IPv4 addresses =
 `10.0.0.0 – 10.255.255.255`, `172.16.0.0 – 172.31.255.255`, and `192.168.0.0 – 192.168.255.255`).

 In private networking, a virtualized subnet that is invisible from outside of Vagrant host will be created by the underling provider.
 Virtual machines attached to the same virtualized subnet are ables to communicate with each other.
-Unlike public networking, there is no way for IPs on the host's networkto connect to the virtual machines directly.
+Unlike public networking, there is no way for IPs on the host's network to connect to the virtual machines directly.

 Since the addresses assigned to the virtual machines are private IPv4 ones, the IP address range chosen by Vagrant for the virtualized subnet must not be conflict with any existing network.
 (Note: The IP range `172.16.0.0 – 172.31.255.255` is rarely used in organizations, which is why it is often used in Vagrant private networking).